listed in order of year Ph.D. was completed

 Ph.D. in Medical & Clinical Psychology, "Behavioral and biological effects of prenatal stress and social enrichment: Relevance to heart disease"

-Sarah is working with Marian Tanofsky-Kraff Ph.D. with human research on preventing childhood obesity and loss of control eating in adolescent girls.
-Sarah can be contacted at: email@example.com
+Sarah is working with Marian Tanofsky-Kraff Ph.D. at NICHD and USU with human research on preventing childhood obesity and loss of control eating in adolescent girls.
+She also has a part-time clinical practice.

 Stephanie M. Long (2010)